Charan000/myportfolio/README.md

-# Software Engineer
 srinivascharanmadu@gmail.com | [LinkedIn](https://www.linkedin.com/in/charan999/) | [Github](https://github.com/Charan000)

 ## About Me
 <p style='text-align: justify;'> Hey there! 👋 I'm your friendly neighborhood code conjurer, worked for 3 years as a software engineer at Microsoft.
-I’ve been on a mission to write code and solve real-world solutions that sparkle with innovation. 🌟 I will be pursuing my masters at UW Seattle to gain new skills in Data Science, because who doesn't like a data-driven adventure? 📊 Combining data science with my engineering experience, I wish to develop smart technologies, explore new fields like quant development, and build better software. 🚀🔥 </p>
+I’ve been on a mission to write code and solve real-world solutions that sparkle with innovation. 🌟 I will be pursuing my masters at UW Seattle to gain new skills in Data Science, because who doesn't like a data-driven adventure? 📊 Combining data science with my engineering experience, I wish to develop smart technologies, and explore new fields like quant development and product management. 🚀🔥 </p>

 ## Education
 - M.S., Information Management - Data Science | **University of Washington Seattle** (_September 2023 - Present_)